 I hope you you found this formula tip useful.

-So, what's do you think about this combination of VLOOKUP and MATCH?
+Now, tell me one thing.
+What's do you think about this combination of VLOOKUP and MATCH?
 Please share with me in the comment section.
 I would love to hear from you.